The Bankrate promise

 Why Louisiana homeowners need flood insurance

-The state of Louisiana has spent billions of dollars in the last 20 years to rectify damage from hurricanes, yet many residents do not have flood insurance due to the added expense.
-Although flooding is a common natural disaster in Louisiana (and any coastal state), it is specifically not covered under regular homeowner’s insurance.
-However, there are some affordable flood protection options available.
+Louisiana has spent billions of dollars in the last 20 years to rectify damage from hurricanes, yet many residents do not have flood insurance, possibly because they incorrectly assume their home insurance policy will pay for the damages caused by floods.
+This is a common misconception, and it can be a costly one.
+Although flooding is a common natural disaster in Louisiana (and any coastal state), it is specifically not covered by homeowners insurance policies.
+You’ll need a flood insurance policy to cover these damages.

 Cost of flood insurance in Louisiana